 Software Engineer: Continuous Deployment Infrastructure Etsy

-The Software Engineer: Continuous Deployment Infrastructure will work with a team to build the tools that engineers use to deploy code to Etsy.
+THIS JOB HAS EXPIRED The Software Engineer: Continuous Deployment Infrastructure will work with a team to build the tools that engineers use to deploy code to Etsy.
 Etsy is seeking a Software Engineer: Continuous Deployment Infrastructure to join our technical staff.
 We build tools that enable our engineering team to safely deploy code to the Etsy website.
 These include the Continuous Integration (CI) system, xUnit frameworks, and functional testing suites.
 Everyone in the Product and Engineering teams can deploy code into production, on their own.
 We do this over 30 times every day.
 Release management is a role in which everyone on the team plays an active part, starting on their first day of work.
 This full-time position is based in Brooklyn, NY.

 About the Team